Hi-Fi Series Presents: EAR Yoshino Interview With Tim de Paravicini

 What about M100A solid state?

-What would you say were some of the better hi-end products in history of audio?
+What would you say were some of the best high end products in history of audio?

 Quad Quad Quad.